bullseyestudio/guns-game/README.md

 Authors
 -------

-Guns is currently being developed by a small team scattered across two
+Guns is being developed by a small team scattered across two continents:
-continents:

 * narc0tiq (Octav Sandulescu) from Romania,
 * EzTargetUK (Steven Harrison) from the UK, and
 * Ethrel (Nathaniel Heintz) from Canada.

+We call ourselves Bull's Eye!
+Studio.

 We accept contributions from outside the team -- if you have a patch you'd like us to incorporate, just make a pull request on [the github project][origin].